Skip to main content Skip to footer

 CircularTex

-The purpose of CircularTex is to develop and test new textile solutions and value propositions for markets that will lead to a slowing of textile resource loops.
-By working with both supply (producers) and demand (private/public consumers), the project will create 4 pilots that are aligned with local market needs, developed through a user-led design process, and based on new CE design strategies (RM: 25,26,27)
+The CircularTex project developed and tested new circular textile solutions to develop and test new textile solutions and value propositions for markets that will lead to a slowing of textile resource loops.
+By working with both supply (producers) and demand (private/public consumers), the project created 4 pilots that are aligned with local market needs, developed through a user-led design process, and based on new CE design strategies.

 Present research in slowing resource loops points to the importance of integrating the customer perspective (Salvador et. al, 2020;) and increasing the collaboration between the supply and demand side (Bocken, 2018).
-Unfortunately, there is very little research on how textile products perform and create value in the use phase (Wiedemann et al, 2020) as well as little knowledge about how such interaction can be facilitated in the textile industry.
+This project explored how textile products perform and create value in the use phase and facilitated a series of workshops in each project track relating to B2B textile industry or public procurement practices and strategy for this.
+Public procurement is a significant factor in driving the market demand for circular textile solutions, thereby supporting the much-needed implementation of circular business models and solutions.

-Through the development of 5 textile pilots, this project offers new unique insights into the kind of solutions and value propositions that future textile solutions should offer as well as relevant guidance for collaboration between textile suppliers and private/public textile customers.
+This project offers new solutions and tools for a more circular textile sector, as well as relevant guidance for collaboration between textile suppliers and private/public textile customers.

 Participating partners: Aalborg University, Hjørring Municipality, Carpet Care, IKEA Aalborg, Vraa Dampvaskeri, Gabriel A/S and HOLMRIS B8.